Staff profile

 Matthew joined Durham Law School as Lecturer in International Law in September 2016.
 Before joining Durham he worked at the University of Southampton as Lecturer in Public International Law (2012-2016).
 Past experience includes work as a Teaching Fellow (LLB, Public International Law tutorials) at UCL (2010-11) and Research Assistant at the LSE (Grantham Research Institute / ESRC Centre for Climate Change Economics and Policy, 2009-10).

-He is a member of the Academic Review Board of the Cambridge International Law Journal and the Editorial Board of Brill Research Perspectives in International Legal Theory and Practice.
-He served as an External Examiner at SOAS (University of London) from 2017 to 2019, and currently serves (since January 2022) as an external examiner at Edinburgh University (UG international law modules).
+He is a member of the Academic Review Board of the Cambridge International Law Journal and the Editorial Board of Brill Research Perspectives in International Legal Theory and Practice (book series).
+He has served as an External Examiner at SOAS (University of London) and Edinburgh University, and was recently appointed as an External Examiner at Nottingham University.
 In January 2018 Matthew gave a Lauterpacht Centre Friday Lecture (Cambridge University - see https://www.law.cam.ac.uk/press/events/2018/01/lcil-friday-lecture-psychoanalyzing-international-law).

 Administrative Responsiblities

 Matthew has served in a range of administrative / management roles.
-He is currently (2023/24) the Law School's Director of People and Culture and the Law School's Induction Co-Ordinator for new staff (a role he also held in 2022/23).
+He is currently the Law School's Director of People and Culture (the first holder of this role).
 From September 2019 to mid-June 2020 he was Chair of Durham Law School's LLB Board of Examiners.
 From January to September 2018 Matthew served as the Law School's 'ECR Co-Ordinator' (supporting and representing 'Early Career Researcher' colleagues in Law School management), and from June 2017 to October 2018 he served as the Law School's representative on the Council of the Society of Legal Scholars.
 In 2019/20 and 2020/21 Matthew was Co-Convenor of 'Law and Global Justice at Durham' (international law research cluster), a role he also filled in 2016/17 and 2017/18.

 Research Supervision / Facilitation